Students question effectiveness of university smoking policy

 Whitney Carpenter said she is offended by getting smoke blown in her face.
 “I know it is their choice to smoke but it is not my choice to inhale it,” she said.
 “Smokers need to go somewhere where there are no non-smokers.”

 Liberty Riggs says she is strongly opposed to smoking.
 “I think getting a puff of smoke in my face when I walk out of the building is annoying,” she said.
 “I think sitting by a person in class who smokes is miserable.
-It’s hard to focus and makes my head hurt.”
+It’s hard to focus and makes my head hurt.
+I think smoking should be banned completely on campus.
+That would stop nonsmokers from having to put up with it and would also help smokers to quit.
+I bet more of them would start using things like the firefly 2 plus vape instead, which is apparently so much better for you.”